UKHomeOffice/passports-form-controller/README.md

 * `saveValues`  To define what is done with successful form submissions

 All of these methods take three arguments of the request, the response and a callback.
 In all cases the callback should be called with a first argument representing an error.

+* `getErrors/setErrors` Define how errors are persisted between the POST and subsequent GET of a form step.
+* `locals` Define what additional variables a controller exposes to its template

+These methods are synchronous and take only the request and response obejct as arguments.